shivashrestha/web-intelligence/README.md

 #### Retrieval Quality

-**Cross-encoder re-ranking** — the current pipeline ranks by bi-encoder cosine similarity (MiniLM-L6-v2).
+**Cross-encoder re-ranking** — the current pipeline ranks by Pinecone's `multilingual-e5-large` bi-encoder cosine similarity.
 This is fast but coarse.
 A cross-encoder re-ranker (e.g. `ms-marco-MiniLM-L-6-v2`) scores each (query, chunk) pair jointly and can promote the semantically correct chunk to rank 1 even when the bi-encoder places an adjacent topic first.
 Expected improvement: Hit@1 80% → 90%+.

 **NDCG@k metric** — the current eval treats relevance as binary (keyword match = 1, else 0).
 NDCG allows graded relevance (exact answer = 2, related = 1, off-topic = 0) and penalises correct results appearing at rank 3 more than rank 2.
 This gives a more accurate picture of ranking quality than Hit@k alone.